ingenarel/cli-resource/readme.md

 this is for people who wants to know what's happening under the hood: here are the main functions and what they do:

+bar_ini():
+    This is the initialization before the bar_maker() function makes the bars.
+    It takes these value:

+    bar_height: which is the bar height which should be an int. if the bar height is less than 3, it doesn't allow it. the default value is 10.

+    box: which should be a string, and this will represent each so called box that the chart will render. the default value is "█".

+    it returns a dict object. each value within the bar heigh representing a box.

+    the box are colors are this:
+    red which is an x ammount of boxes. yellow which is the value of twice the number of green boxes. green which is the value of yellow and red combined.